webzakimbo/bcome-read-the-docs/docs/source/getting-started/prepare-gcp-access.rst

      }
    }

-If you forgot to make a note of the Client Id and secret, then:
+If you forgot to make a note of the Client Id and Client Secret, then:

 * Login to you |GCP_CONSOLE|_
 * From your projects list select your project